-The seven participant Councils are as listed in Note 29 on Related Party Transactions.
-Each Council is represented by 2 Councillors on the Group, and Chief Executives and Technical Directors of the member Councils have rights of attendance of meetings of the Joint Committee, and act as advisors to the Group.
+The seven participant Councils are as listed in Note 27 on Related Party Transactions.
+Each Council is represented by 2 Councillors on the Group, and Chief Executives and Technical Directors of the member Councils have rights of attendance at meetings of the Joint Committee, and act as advisors to the Group.
 The Group intends to utilise the above model for the delivery of the residual waste infrastructure project for the North West Region.

 The financial administration is managed through the "Lead Council", Derry City Council, which provides support services to the Group as and when required.
 The Group does not have it's own Bank Account, but operates under a dedicated Cost Centre within Derry City Council's financial system.
 Derry City Council recoups expenditure from member Council's on a quarterly basis in arrears and also invoices the Department of the Environment for grants due on expenditure.
 Staff woking for the Group are employed by Derry City Council.
+Funding is received from the DOE as part of the department's Waste Infrastrucutre Programme.
+These monies are specifically ringfenced to assist the Group in the delivery of the North West Regional Waste Infrastrucutre Project.
+This funding is utilised for the provision of Financial, Technical, Legal and Communications support from our clientside team.
+The funding is in place to permit the project to achieve Financial Close at which time it will cease.
+Financial Close is projected for December 2013.